sibgit/sibgit.github.io/exercises_advanced_topics.md

    **Hint:** you will need to use a combination of **reset** and **amending**, and then re-do the second commit.

-   :pushpin:
+   :sparkles:
-   **Note:** instead of re-doing the second commit, you could also delete the `my_quotes.md` file and then **cherry-pick** the `Starting The Big Reset!` commit you made earlier (this commit will be orphaned after you reset your `HEAD` to the first commit, but it can still be cherry-picked!).
+   **Tip:** instead of re-doing the second commit, you could also delete the `my_quotes.md` file and then **cherry-pick** the `Starting The Big Reset!` commit you made earlier (this commit will be orphaned after you reset your `HEAD` to the first commit, but it can still be cherry-picked!).
 If you can't find its commit ID displayed in your shell, you can use the **`git reflog`** command to find it.
    <br>

 6. Alright, fixing stuff is fun, but let's try to get some real work done here.